 Step 3: Evaluate contributions

-This includes financial contributions (e.g., income, savings, gifts), non-financial contributions (e.g., homemaking, parenting), and indirect contributions like improving property through renovations.
+This includes financial contributions (e.g., income, savings, gifts), non-financial contributions (e.g., homemaking, parenting), and indirect contributions, such as improving property through renovations.

 Step 4: Assess future needs